karimarous/Getting_started_with_Terraform_and_AWS_FR/lab10/README.md

 ```
 1.8 Type **yes**

-1.9 Wait 10 min then go to AWS EC2 console and copy the public IP of the created instance and paste it into a new Chrome tab
+1.9 Wait 5 to 10 min

+1.10 Go to AWS EC2 console and copy the public IP of the created instance and paste it into a new Chrome tab

 You will find a "Welcome to nginx!" page